OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §6.1 Reflection

-Every object must have at least a single valued property (§3) with the qualified name `opendma:Class`.
-This property is a reference property (§2.2) that has to contain a reference to a *valid class object* (§8.3).
-The property “IsInstantiable” of that valid class object must be true.
+Every object must have at least a single valued property (§3) with the qualified name `opendma:Class` and the “Reference” data type.
+It must contain a reference to a *valid class object* (§8.3).

 The properties of every object must match exactly in number, data type, cardinality and nullability the *effective property list* (§10) defined by this valid class object.

-A reference property *x* (§2.2) must only contain references to objects whose “Class” Property contains a reference to a class info object that is or extends (§8.4) the class info object referenced by the “ReferenceClass” property of *x*’s property info object (§9).
-If a property info object has a non-empty “ReferenceClass” property, the value of the corresponding property must only contain values described  by one of the “ChoiceValue” objects.
+A reference property *x* (§2.2) must only contain references to objects whose `opendma:Class` property contains a reference to a class info object that is or extends (§8.5) the class info object referenced by the `opendma:ReferenceClass` property of *x*’s property info object (§9).

+If a property info object has a non-empty `opendma:Choices` property, the value of the corresponding property must only contain values described by one of the `opendma:ChoiceValue` objects.

 ##### §6.2 Identification